astronomyk/SimCADO/SimCADO/docs/source/user_docs/5_Gallery.rst

     generating input for SimCADO: importing intensity maps from real (HST) images, generating galaxies based on a sersic profile in memory, and basic stars as point sources with spectra from the Pickles (1998) catalogue.
-The code to generate this image can be found in the :doc:`Notebooks` section.
+The code to generate this image can be found in the :doc:`Notebooks <6_Notebooks>` section.